japancv/JCV-Cloud-Face-Recognition/README.md

 JCVCloud is a versatile solution, suitable for both individuals and organizations.
 It offers robust functionality and uses up-to-date, efficient methods for facial recognition and related tasks.
 Moreover, it's flexible, offering deployment both on local servers (contact support) and in the cloud.
 If you're in search of a comprehensive and user-friendly face recognition solution, JCVCloud is the choice for you.

 ## News and Updates
 Stay updated with the latest enhancements, features, and bug fixes in JCVCloud.
-Check out our [News and Updates](https://docs.cloud.japancv.co.jp/changelog) page.
+Check out our [Changelog](https://docs.cloud.japancv.co.jp/changelog) page.

 ## Quick Start
 Eager to get started?
 Follow our [Quick Start Guide](docs/QuickStart_Anysee.md) for step-by-step instructions on setting up JCVCloud on your system.